redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_workflow.md

 commands based on the template type.
 We as operator pipeline maintainers want to simplify this process and we prepared a `Makefile` with all pre-configured targets.

-To get the `Makefile` follow these steps
+To get the `Makefile` follow these steps (In case you converted the existing operator and followed the [onboarding](./fbc_onboarding.md) guide the `Makefile` should be already in your operator directory and you can skip the step.)

 ```bash
 cd <operator-repo>/operator/<operator-name>